 The Fast Track Programme for serving police constables supports talented police officers to rise through the ranks to the most senior roles more quickly.
 To be eligible you should be looking to rise to the rank of inspector within two years and have the ambition and skills to make it to at least superintendent level.

-If you've completed the Police Now programme, you can continue as a neighbourhood police officer, apply to join the Fast Track programme or leave policing and work in a different sector.
+If you've completed the Police Now programme, you can continue as a neighbourhood police officer, and apply to join the Fast Track programme or Frontline Leadership Programme to become a sergeant and community leader.

 You can also apply to work in specialist units such as: